 This Instant Pot turkey chili makes a hearty meal that's sure to take the chill off on the coldest fall and winter days.
 Ground turkey makes the chili lower in saturated fats and calories and it's an excellent choice if you're trying to cut down on red meat.
 Ground turkey breast is the leanest, but ground turkey thighs or a combination of both white and dark meat will give you the best flavor and texture.

 Chili is highly adaptable.
 If you enjoy hot and spicy dishes, add extra jalapeño peppers, a finely chopped Fresno pepper, or a few serrano peppers.
 A teaspoon or more of cayenne pepper or crushed red pepper flakes will also help add heat.
-Or, if you prefer a milder dish, swap out the hot peppers for milder ones like Anaheim, Ancho, Poblano, or New Mexico.
+Or, if you prefer a milder dish, swap out the hot peppers for milder pepper options, such as Anaheim, Ancho, Poblano, or New Mexico.

 Thanks to the the pressure cooker, this chili tastes so rich and delicious, your friends and family will think it simmered on the stovetop for hours.
 You don't have to tell anyone it cooked for only 35 minutes.
 Plan on an extra 20 to 30 minutes for pressure buildup and release.